With summer ending in Longview, now is a good time to get a kick start on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-Choose a temperate day to clean your air conditioner.
+Pick a temperate day to clean your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can run your system once you’ve cleaned it.
+That way, you can test your equipment once you’ve cleaned it.

 - Wet-dry vacuum and hose with a soft brush attachment